Locations:

 How is gestational diabetes diagnosed?

-• Glucose challenge test: You drink a sweet liquid.
-After about an hour, you’ll have a blood test to check your blood sugar level.
-If your blood sugar is high, your healthcare provider will do a glucose tolerance test.
+• Glucose challenge test: This test is sometimes called a glucose screening test or a one-hour glucose tolerance test.
+You drink a sweet liquid and wait in a waiting room for one hour.
+After one hour, a healthcare provider will draw a blood sample from your arm.
+If your blood sugar is too high, your healthcare provider will order a glucose tolerance test.

-• Glucose tolerance test: An oral glucose tolerance test is only done if your challenge test results are unusual.
+• Glucose tolerance test: This test is sometimes called a two-hour or three-hour glucose test.
+This test is only done if your challenge test results are irregular.
 You fast (don’t eat for eight hours) before the tolerance test.
-Your healthcare provider draws your blood before and at one-, two- and three-hour intervals after you drink a sweet liquid.
+Your healthcare provider draws your blood before and at one-, two- and/or three-hour intervals after you drink a sweet liquid.
 The tolerance test can confirm a diagnosis of gestational diabetes.

 Management and Treatment